 Who should attend this course?

 This course is intended for lawyers, mental health professionals and financial professionals who want to help clients resolve family law issues.
-All sessions will be conducted using Zoom so you must have a webcam, internet access and a commitment to attending all ten sessions using Zoom.
+All sessions will be conducted using Zoom so you must have a webcam, good internet access and a commitment to attending all sessions using Zoom.

 Is this training approved?